twofactor/BerkeleyBord/README.md

 BerkeleyBord
 ============

 A simple bulletin board app.
-People can post and then vote on posts that other people have made.
+People can post messages and then vote up on posts that other people have made if they like it

-BerkeleyBord is under construction.
+BerkeleyBord was an app developed during Berkeley's Hackjam hackathon in Fall 2014